nikoladichev/stock-financial-report-analyzer/README.md

-# stock-financial-report-analyzer
+# Stock Finance Data
-A simple tool that analyzes a financial report of a publicly traded company and returns the most famous radios that a company uses.
+A simple tool that stores and returns stock data like the three statements (annual and quarterly), financial ratios, company info, etc.